WPC Video projection in Dresden. Photograph taken during Dresden Academy

 consent not to be a single being: Worlding through the Caribbean

-From 1st-3rd December 2021 the symposium consent not to be a single being: Worlding through the Caribbean is accompanied by an online programme of artists’ audio and film works
+The symposium consent not to be a single being: Worlding through the Caribbean was accompanied by an online programme of artists’ audio and film works.

 Amsterdam Assembly

-From 7-9th October 2021, Framer Framed hosted the Amsterdam Assembly: Letting go of Having to Speak All the Time, a gathering and thinking space for activists, artists, scholars, and other cultural practitioners to discuss various topics around decolonisation, pedagogy, racism, and the politics of archiving.
+From 7-9th October 2021, Framer Framed hosted the Amsterdam Assembly: Letting go of Having to Speak All the Time, a gathering and thinking space for activists, artists, scholars, and other cultural practitioners to discuss decolonisation, pedagogy, racism, and the politics of archiving.

 Ottawa Academy